Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 UCO Stormproof Matches, Waterproof and Windproof with 15 Second Burn Time – 25 Matches: A ZIPPO or BIC lighter are always good to have but it would not hurt to have some stormproof matches as well.

 Lodge Cast-Iron Camp Dutch Oven: I originally purchased this Dutch oven because it was so darn cute.
 But over time, I have learned to love it for its versatility.
-Remember, a camp stove is designed so that you can bake with it by arranging charcoal on top of the lid as well as underneath the Dutch Oven itself.bows – are on sale at $49.99 or 41% off.
+Remember, a camp stove is designed so that you can bake with it by arranging charcoal on top of the lid as well as underneath the Dutch Oven itself.bows – are on sale.
 These are great candles, even for non-emergency purposes.

 The monthly specials at Emergency Essentials feature discounts of up to 35% off sometimes a bit more.